 - eating to entertain myself

-Notice that these objective descriptions also point you toward other options that might be more effective than eating.
+Notice these objective descriptions also point you toward the drivers and therefore other options that might be more effective than eating.
 (For more about that, read Embrace Emotional Eating.)

 If you struggle with emotional eating, Am I Hungry?
-Mindful Eating Programs will guide you toward other behaviors with more effective outcomes!
+Mindful Eating Programs will help guide you toward awareness and other behaviors with more effective outcomes!